Grant’s Birth Story

 What if I didn’t get the epidural?
 Would he still have been posterior?

 I have spent hours analyzing every decision I made and how that led to his birth turning out the exact opposite of what I had in mind.
-But as my physical and emotional wounds heal and I look into my beautiful baby’s eyes, I realize that I have so much to be thankful for.
-No amount of dwelling is going to change what happened.
+But as my physical and emotional wounds heal and I look into my beautiful baby’s eyes, I realize that no amount of dwelling is going to change what happened.

 For now I’m choosing to focus on the love I feel for my incredible husband and our sweet baby boy which grows stronger by the day.
 Becoming a mom is the most challenging, rewarding and exhausting thing I’ve ever done but I wouldn’t change a thing.